-- 3.3 We are committed to following all statutory exclusions procedures to ensure that every child receives an education in a safe and caring environment. - 3.4 A decision to permanently exclude a pupil will be taken only: - In response to serious or persistent breaches of the school's behaviour policy, and - If allowing the pupil to remain in school would seriously harm the education or welfare of others - 3.5 Before deciding whether to suspend or permanently exclude a pupil, the headteacher will: - Consider all the relevant facts and evidence, including whether the incident(s) leading to the suspension/exclusion were provoked - Allow the pupil to give their version of events - Consider if the pupil has special educational needs (SEN) - 3.6 The headteacher may cancel an exclusion that has not been reviewed by the governing board.
-This is a process known as withdrawing/rescinding a suspension or permanent exclusion. - 3.7 If a suspension or permanent exclusion is withdrawn/rescinded, parents, the governing board and the local authority should be notified, and if relevant, the social worker and the Virtual School Head (VSH).
+- 3.3 We are committed to following all statutory exclusions procedures to ensure that every child receives an education in a safe and caring environment. - 3.4 A decision to permanently exclude a pupil will be taken only: - In response to serious or persistent breaches of the academy's behaviour policy, and - If allowing the pupil to remain in school would seriously harm the education or welfare of others - 3.5 Before deciding whether to suspend or permanently exclude a pupil, the principal will: - Consider all the relevant facts and evidence, including whether the incident(s) leading to the suspension/exclusion were provoked - Allow the pupil to give their version of events - Consider if the pupil has special educational needs (SEN) - 3.6 The principal may cancel a suspension or permanent exclusion that has not been reviewed by the local governing body.
+This is a process known as withdrawing/rescinding a suspension or permanent exclusion.
+The principal may also cancel a suspension or a permanent exclusion which has not yet started.